Our multidisciplinary surgical team provides world-class, compassionate care to patients through diagnosis, treatment and recovery.

 - Deep vein thrombosis.
 This is a blood clot that blocks a vein.

 We offer a full range of preventive, medical, and surgical solutions for vascular and related conditions.
-WVU Medicine vascular experts provide timely diagnosis and treatment, and inpatient and outpatient care.
+Our vascular experts provide timely diagnosis and treatment, and inpatient and outpatient care.
 Services range from evaluation to medical and surgical therapies, and rehabilitation.
 Treatment is determined by evidence-based, best therapy guidelines tailored to your needs.
 Care may include basic or advanced, minimally invasive endovascular therapies, including:

 - Arterial plaque removal